MyCaffe/MyCaffe/INSTALL.md

 steps to resolve the error:
 </br>1.)
 Go to the file in the File Explorer, right click and select the 'Properties' menu item.
 </br>2.)
 In the Properties dialog, check the 'Unblock' option and press OK.
 </br>3.)
-If, after making these changes you sill see errors, restart Visual Studio and re-build.
+If, after making these changes, you still see errors just restart Visual Studio and re-build.

 <H2>Test Installation Instructions</H2>
 To install data used by the Automated Tests, you will need to install the following files: